CSCfi/csc-user-guide/docs/data/Allas/using_allas/swift_client.md

 If you want to share an object from a private (or public) bucket with somebody, you can create a temporary URL.
 This can be useful for a homepage where you want to share an object but not the whole bucket and only for a limited period of time.
 This can also be useful if you want to use a private object in a batch job on Puhti or Taito.

 **Note:** Everyone who has access to the temporary URL has access to the object.
-While it is possible to add Meta Temp-URL-Key to a bucket or objects, the Temp URL command can only be used in a project wide scope (see [https://docs.openstack.org/python-swiftclient/latest/cli/index.html#swift-tempurl](https://docs.openstack.org/python-swiftclient/latest/cli/index.html#swift-tempurl){:target="_blank"}).
+While it is possible to add Meta Temp-URL-Key to a bucket or object, the Temp URL command can only be used in a project wide scope (see [https://docs.openstack.org/python-swiftclient/latest/cli/index.html#swift-tempurl](https://docs.openstack.org/python-swiftclient/latest/cli/index.html#swift-tempurl){:target="_blank"}).

 Create a random key
 ```bash